64kramsystem/personal_notes/topics/assembly_6510.md

 - `INC`, `INX`, `INY` : Increment address/X/Y; doesn't interact with the Carry
 - `ADC`, `SBC`        : ADd/SuBtraCt accumulator with Carry

+- `BRK`               : Trigger a non-maskable interrupt; see machine memory map for the IV

 There are no unconditional jumps, so one must simulate via conditional: `CLC + BCC`.

 ### Illegal opcodes